Federal Employers Liability Act: An Explanation of Your Rights

 The agent may try to convince you that you don’t need an attorney and that he or she is there to help you.
 However, you cannot lose sight that the agent works for the railroad and is on its side, not yours.

-You really need a lawyer working on your side to help you through the process and ensure the agent doesn’t take advantage of you.
+You need a lawyer working on your side to help you through the process and ensure the agent doesn’t take advantage of you.
 This is only one reason, though, that you need legal representation.

 An Attorney Can Fight for You

 Awards in FELA cases have the potential to be very large, depending on your situation.
 Remember there are no limits as with workers’ compensation.
-This means that you really need a lawyer who understands how FELA works and how to get you the maximum compensation.
+This means that you need a lawyer who understands how FELA works and how to get you the maximum compensation.

 With the right knowledge and experience in FELA cases, a lawyer can put forth the best case possible for you, enabling you to receive fair compensation, while also holding your employer liable for its negligence.